A friend gets engaged. Another friend gets engaged. Two friends move in together.

 Secure people tend to enter into healthy, balanced relationships, and they tend to stay in them for long periods of time.
 If you meet one, it’s because they’ve left a long relationship, not because they just “have been dating around” for a decade.

-Avoidants tend to bounce out of relationships pretty quickly, and they don’t date other avoidants, because if two people are avoiding returning a text, that fizzles out pretty quickly.
+Avoidants tend to bounce out of relationships pretty quickly, and they don’t date other avoidants, because if two people are not returning texts, that fizzles out pretty quickly.

-Avoidants see most people as “crazy” or “anxious” or “clinger stage 5” because they see healthy interest in another person as something to be avoided.
+Avoidants see most people as “crazy” or “clinger stage 5” because they see healthy interest in another person as something to be avoided.

-What do I do to stop dating attachment avoidants?
+What do I do to stop dating avoidants?

 First thing- let go of the idea that it is naïve or old-fashioned to want a relationship.
 Relationships make us live longer, happier, more fulfilled lives.

 Second thing- They say that the only way to find a prince is to kiss a million frogs.
 Your path to meeting someone who actually wants to get to know you and have a relationship is through filtering avoidant partners.
-Call ‘em f*ckbois, call ‘em ghosters, call ‘em whatever you want, but stop calling ‘em:
+Call ‘em f*ckbois, call ‘em ghosters, call ‘em whatever you want, but stop calling ‘em if they do the following:

 If you meet someone who says “All my exes are crazy.”